 That provision poses no bar to injunctions concerning § 1158, the asylum statute, which falls within part I (not part IV) of the relevant subchapter.
-But the provision prohibits certain injunctions affecting the operation of expedited removal proceedings under § 1225 and regular removal proceedings under § 1229a, both of which do fall within part IV of the relevant subchapter.
-We therefore must decide whether any of the injunction's requirements "enjoin or restrain the operation of" those statutory sections.
+But the provision prohibits certain injunctions affecting the operation of expedited removal proceedings under § 1225 and regular removal proceedings under § 1229a, both of which do fall within part IV of the relevant subchapter.15 We therefore recitation of those actions defined the details of the injunction's requirements.
+It is not necessary for us to recount all those details here to resolve this appeal.